 Growth marketing, on the other hand, is based on providing value to potential customers.

-With growth marketing, you are engaging with your customers and providing them with valuable information.
+With growth marketing, you engage with your customers and provide them with valuable information.

-This can help you build a relationship with them and encourage them to do business with you.
+This can help you build relationships and encourage them to do business with you.

 Growth marketing is also based on warm outreach.
 You are reaching out to people who are already interested in what you have to offer.
 This can lead to a lot of success in terms of conversions and sales.

 Creating engaging content is a key component of any growth marketing strategy.
 It all starts with content.
 Start by creating a blog section on your website and stacking useful content.

 Once you have your topic, I highly recommend using GrowthBar to help outline and develop the content.